handsontable/hyperformula/docs/guide/custom-functions.md

   [`parameters` array](#argument-validation-options).
 - Validates the arguments of your custom function against the [argument validation options](#argument-validation-options).
-- Duplicates the arguments according to [`repeatLastArgs` option](#function-options).
+- Duplicates the arguments according to the [`repeatLastArgs` option](#function-options).
 - Handles the [array arithmetic mode](arrays.md#array-arithmetic-mode).
 - Performs